prash29/VaccineNotifier/README.md

 * Enter details like PIN code, Age, Email ID, Password(that you generated in previous step) in `config.cfg`

-* On your terminal run the following commands:
+* On your terminal run the following commands (I am using Python 3.7 to run these scripts):

   `pip install -r requirements.txt` (Installs the required packages)